straut12/sj4u-gh/_pages/ref/begcoding/intro.md

 - Broadcast and "When this happens/Do this" blocks (event driven concepts)
 - ​Lists (arrays)

 Raspberry Pis have an offline version of Scratch already installed or you can go to the web site [scratch](https://scratch.mit.edu/).
-Create an account and get started with the next sections under **Beginner Coding**
+Create an account and get started with the next sections under [Scratch Tutorials](../../../ref/begcoding/starting-up/)

-# Scratch Example
+## Scratch Example
 Have fun with scratch while learning and utilizing good coding practices.
 Use functions and comments to keep your code organized and you'll be able to create animated scenes like the one below.
 [Scratch Tutorials](../../../ref/begcoding/starting-up/)
 <div class="row">
     <div class="col-sm-5 mt-3 mt-md-0">